lupyuen/lupyuen.github.io/src/purescript.md

 Our JavaScript will call PureScript the (yummy) [__Curried Way__](https://en.wikipedia.org/wiki/Partial_application).

-(Because PureScript is a Functional Programming Language)
+(Because PureScript is a Functional Language)

 ![PureScript looks like a neat way to express our NuttX Troubleshooting Skills as high-level rules](https://lupyuen.github.io/images/purescript-explain.png)